 Activity Community outcome Council role Maintain a safe and reliable water supply for domestic and business activity use.
-Exuberant economyEnabling infrastructure Funder/Provider Resource consents restricting water usage are monitored and adhered to through demand management.
+An exuberant economyEnabling infrastructure Funder/Provider Resource consents restricting water usage are monitored and adhered to through demand management.
 Stunning environment Funder/Provider Deliver education to the Community to encourage sustainable use of the natural water resource.
 Stunning environment Provider/Advocate The water supply is safe to drink.
 Thriving communities Funder/Provider There is adequate supply of water for firefighting.
 Thriving communitiesEnabling infrastructure Funder/Provider The water supply can be quickly restored following a natural disaster event.
 Thriving communitiesEnabling infrastructure Funder/Provider

-Service area Performance measure Target 2018/19 & 2019/2020 Actual Performanc 2018/2019 Actual Performance 2018/2019 Actual Performance 2019/2020 Achieved As at 30 June 2019: Achieved As at 30 June 2020: water supply complies Scheme % compliant Scheme % compliant with: Levin 100% Levin 100% (a) part 4 of Shannon 100% Shannon 100% the Drinking Foxton 100% Foxton 100% Water Standards Foxton Beach 100% Foxton Beach 100% (c L S F F E (bacteria Tokomaru 100% Tokomaru 100% Foxton Foxton Beach Tokomaru Achieved Achieved samples taken from clear.
-A transgressi of investigations, for One sample taken fr was not tested as it DWAs with chlorine, Samples taken on th time due to courier is turbidity data were s A reported positive f on the 1st of Januar well as results of cour reticulation, was sub on report is being prepa the office of the DWAU om the Levin reservoir was frozen.
-The issue turbidity and pH data for e 28th of December did ssues.
-These were still ent to the DWAs to veri E.coli result was receive y 2019.
-A report listing necutive samples after mitted to the DWAs on g the incident came back red, attaching evidence on the 20th of October was notified to the or the 20th October.
-I not make it to the lab in tested and FAC, pH and fy safety of supply. d for the sample taken investigations done as the reservoir and the 4th of February. blied with the New Zeala) requirements of <1 E.
+Service area Performance measure Target 2018/19 & 2019/2020 Actual Performance 2018/2019 Actual Performance 2019/2020 Safe water supply.
+Council's drinking water supply Achieved As at 30 June 2020: complies Scheme % compliant Scheme % compliant with: Levin 100% Levin 100% (a) part 4 of Shannon 100% Shannon 100% the Drinking Water Achieved Foxton 100% Foxton 100% Standards Achieved Foxton Beach 100% Foxton Beach 100% (bacteria compliance Achieved Achieved Tokomaru 100% Tokomaru 100% Levin Shannon Foxton Foxton Beach Tokomaru of May.
+All following samples taken from the clear.
+A transgression of investigations, for the clear of the clear om a Levin reservoir san samples from the reservoir examples from the reservoir examples from the report is being prepare the office of the DWAU.
+In the Levin reservoir on as frozen.
+The issue was urbidity and pH data for a 28th of December did not be a 28th of December did the 20th of October s notified to the the 20th October. ot make it to the lab in sted and FAC, pH and safety of supply.
+For the sample taken vestigations done as e reservoir and e 4th of February.

-Service area Performance measure Target 2018/19 & 2019/2020 Actual Performance 2018/2019 Actual Performance 2019/2020 Safe water supply. (b) part 5 of the Drinking Achieved As at 30 June 2019: Achieved As at 30 June 2020: Water Standards (protozoa compliance criteria) in: Levin Shannon Foxton Foxton Beach Tokomaru Achieved Achieved Achieved Achieved Achieved Scheme% compliantLevin100%Shannon100%Foxton100%Foxton Beach100%Tokomaru100%Results are based on data collected and disData.
-There was a reported failure for Shanand this is being investigated.
-Reported failminute turbidity events over the month of Judid not affect the results. non due to a faulty unit ure was due to 3 x 3 Scheme Levin Shannon Foxton Foxton Beach Tokomaru % compliant 100% 100% 100% 100% 100% 100% Customer Satisfaction Percentage of customers not dissatisfied with the service, based on the Annual Customer Satisfaction Survey. ≥ 84% Not Achieved As at 30 June 2019, the 2019 Customer Sat that 73.2% of customers were not dissatisfie Not Achieved June 2020 survey res KPI: 84% 81% Satisfied with drinking water KPI Met? ults, 81% satisfaction overall:
+Service area Performance measure Target 2018/19 & 2019/2020 Actual Performance 2018/2019 • Actual Performance 2019/2020 Safe water (b) part 5 of Achieved Achieved supply. the Drinking Water 73 at 50 build 2013.
+Standards Scheme % compliant Scheme % compliant (protozoa Achieved Levin 100% Levin 100% compliance criteria) in: Achieved Shannon 100% Shannon 100% Levin Achieved Foxton 100% Foxton 100% Shannon Achieved Achieved Foxton Beach 100% Foxton Beach 100% Foxton Foxton Acriieved Tokomaru 100% Tokomaru 100% Beach Tokomaru Results are based on data collected and displayed in Infrastructure Data.
+There was a reported failure for Shannon due to a faulty urand this is being investigated.
+Reported failure was due to 3 x 3 minute turbidity events over the month of June 2019, however, the did not affect the results.
+Customer Satisfaction Percentage of customers not dissatisfied with the service, based on the Annual Customer Satisfaction Survey. ≥ 84% the 2019 Customer Satisfac ners were not dissatisfied wit Not Achieved June 2020 survey re KPI: 849 81% Satisfied with drinking water KPI Met? esults, 81% satisfaction over rall: